-- 2.21 RBWM would not normally appoint a consultant to a permanent post. - 2.22 There may be occasions when RBWM has a short term need for an interim senior manager, for example pending a permanent appointment or for maternity cover etc. In these cases RBWM may use a consultant appointed via their temporary worker agency or a direct consultancy agreement, both routes being in accordance with Contract Rules.
+- 2.19 RBWM would not normally appoint a consultant to a permanent post, unless specific expertise was required. - 2.20 There may be occasions when RBWM has a short term need for an interim senior manager, for example pending a permanent appointment or for maternity cover etc. In these cases RBWM may use a consultant appointed via their temporary worker agency or a direct consultancy agreement, both routes being in accordance with Contract Rules.